Nebraska-Buffalo pregame observations: Huskers will be without a couple of WRs

 It's going to be a hot one at Memorial Stadium on Saturday.
 The pregame thermometer reads 85 with almost two hours still before kickoff.
-High temperatures are forecasted to be near 100 degrees.
+High temperatures are forecast to be near 100 degrees.

 * Nebraska is going to be down a couple of receivers in its rotation against Buffalo.